-In the past, there have been several efforts to manufacture white paint from cleaner materials due to the toxicity of a Lead White.
+In the past, there have been several efforts to manufacture white paint from cleaner materials due to the toxicity of Lead White.
 In 1840 Zinc White was invented at a low price and non-poisonous.
 In other respects, Lead White will contend with this colour.

-Zinc White is a cold clarity with blue undertone Slow drying white colour.
+Zinc White is a cold clarity with a blue undertone drying white colour.
 It is not active in mixtures and economically illuminates most colours.
 White Zinc is a lightweight paint – it may be effectively used for Velaturas, a semi-transparent painting; Scumbling as well as Alla Prima.

 The characteristics of Zinc White are both positive and negative.